 Type 2 Diabetes Screening Test at West Brunswick

-Apple– It seems like a basic food, but there’s merit behind “an apple a day keeps the doctor away.”
+It seems like a basic food, but there’s merit behind “an apple a day keeps the doctor away.”
 Not only are apples a complex carbohydrate, which fills you up and stop you from snacking on other sugary snacks, but it is also high in fiber.
 Fiber helps bind bad fats and cholesterol in the bloodstream and move them through to be eliminated.
-Researchers have also done work surrounding the antioxidant content in apples and have found that apples contain a specific antioxidant, which also contributes to helping lower LDL or bad fat content within the blood.
+Researchers have also done work surrounding the antioxidant content in apples and found that apples contain a specific antioxidant.
+Such antioxidant also contributes to helping lower LDL or bad fat content within the blood.

-Flaxseed– Flax is one of the best plant sources of essential fatty acids.
+Flax is one of the best plant sources of essential fatty acids.
 Found regularly in fish, it is harder to obtain these fats through plant sources.
 Flax, however, contains alpha-linoleic acid, which can be converted into omega 3 fatty acids.
-These are the acids that are necessary to be consumed via the diet, as the body is unable to make them or source them from within.
-The importance of Omega 3s lies in helping to improve brain function, boosting skin health and digestion, and also helps us to feel satiated and full.
+These are the acids that you must importantly include in the diet, as the body is unable to make them or source them from within.
+The importance of Omega 3s lies in helping to improve brain function, boosting skin health and digestion.
+It also helps us to feel satiated and full.
 When we are in tune with our body’s cues of satiation and fullness, this prevents us from overeating or binging in on sugary, unhealthy foods.
-Eating food in the proper portion size prevents obesity and this lowers the risk of developing diabetes and helps those already affected by it work towards eliminating the disease.
+Eating food in the proper portion size prevents obesity.
+This habit lowers the risk of developing diabetes and helps those already affected by its work towards eliminating the disease.

-Nuts – Containing fiber, healthy fats and several vitamins, nuts are one of the healthiest snack options and consuming just a handful at a time is enough to see the benefits.
-Their vitamin E content, especially found in almonds, is important for helping with thinning the blood and in blood circulation an area often at risk in diabetes.
-Furthermore, a Canadian study published in Diabetes Care in 2011 found that nuts can improve blood sugar control in patients with Type 2 diabetes: eating just two ounces of nuts per day, resulted in decreased blood sugar levels and a decrease in LDL cholesterol.
+Furthermore, a Canadian study published in Diabetes Care in 2011 found that nuts can improve blood sugar control in patients with Type 2 diabetes.
+Eating just two ounces of nuts per day helps decrease blood sugar levels and LDL cholesterol.
 Together, both of these, as well as nuts’ ability to fill you up bode well for improving health among those suffering from diabetes.